4math2379/CraftingChain-/README.md

 # How to:
 ## Harvester
-This asset consist to harvest resources. more Harvester got **ablities**, more  the *Harvester* can succes to have the best resources.
+This asset consist to harvest resources. more Harvester got **ablities**, more  the *Harvester* can success to have the best resources.

 | Tool           | resources type| Bonus  |
 | ---------------|:--------------:| -----:|